 The ward office serves as the focal point for each Councilmember's work with his or her constituents.
 The offices are located in City Hall and are each staffed by a Legislative Aide and Executive Assistant.
 Address your specific questions related to an individual ward office to the Councilmember representing your area.
-See the following ward map to help you find your Councilmember.
+See the following ward map to help you find your Councilmember or click on the map below to find your ward.